chenxingqiang/secret-learn/doc/computing/computational_performance.rst

 Linear algebra libraries
 .........................

-As jax-sklearn relies heavily on Numpy/Scipy and linear algebra in general it makes sense to take explicit care of the versions of these libraries.
+As secret-learn relies heavily on Numpy/Scipy and linear algebra in general it makes sense to take explicit care of the versions of these libraries.
 Basically, you ought to make sure that Numpy is built using an optimized `BLAS
 <https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms>`_ /